xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 In rice fields you can see a lot of interesting wildlife.
 Frogs and salamanders help protect the crop by eating bugs that might feed on the rice.
-You also might see snakes nearby who feed on them as well.
+You also might see snakes nearby that feed on them as well.

 ![salamander](/assets/20260401/salamander.jpg)